nedbat/coveragepy/doc/contributing.rst

 some warnings.
 Please try to keep it that way, but don't let pylint warnings keep you from sending patches.
 I can clean them up.

 Lines should be kept to a 100-character maximum length.
+I recommend an `editorconfig.org`_ plugin for your editor of choice.

+Other style questions are best answered by looking at the existing code.
+Formatting of docstrings, comments, long lines, and so on, should match the code that already exists.

 Coverage testing coverage.py